precice/calculix-adapter/docs/adapter-calculix-supermuc.md

 This page needs updates for preCICE v2.
 {% endwarning %}

-In order to install CalculiX and the adapter on superMUC, a number of depencies are first required.
+In order to install CalculiX and the adapter on superMUC, a number of dependencies are first required.
 Initially, [preCICE must be installed](installation-overview.html)

 Additionally, [SPOOLES](http://www.netlib.org/linalg/spooles/spooles.2.2.html), [ARPACK](https://www.caam.rice.edu/software/ARPACK/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp) are required.